DANS-KNAW/easy-deposit-agreement-generator/docs/01_manual.md

 DESCRIPTION
 -----------

 A command line tool that creates a pdf document containing the deposit agreement for a given dataset.
-The tool searches for a dataset that corresponds to the given `datasetID` and uses the metadata of this dataset, as well as the personal data of the depositor to generate the deposit agreement.

-**Note:** the dataset needs to be in Fedora already.
-Newly created datasets (for example from `easy-split-multi-deposit`) need to be ingested by EASY first before generating the deposit agreement.
+The tool uses the provided metadata on the dataset and the depositor to generate the deposit agreement.

 `easy-deposit-agreement-generator` uses a template with placeholders.
 After replacing the placeholders with actual data, the template is converted into a PDF file.